- 1 Top 3 Best Printer for Chromebook Compared

 - Print speed

 How fast a printer can push out the pages is registered on a metric known as “PPM”, or “pages per minute”.
 On average, you should look for a printer that can do at least 20ppm for black and white content, while the acceptable range for color printing starts around 16ppm.
+Of course, the best photo printer times will vary.

 Who Should Buy a Chromebook Printer